Overtraining - osteopathic advice and management

-“Overtraining” is when your training regime surpasses your body’s ability to recover and recuperate.
-If recovery is not optimum or sufficient, injuries can occur.
+Overtraining is when your training regime surpasses your body's ability to recover and recuperate.
+If recovery is not optimum, or not sufficient, injuries can occur.

 1. Higher resting heart rate

 2. Changes in normal blood pressure